Braces & Orthodontics in Berkeley, CA

 What do I do if my braces break?

-If your braces snap or break, or if any of the hardware comes loose, call us immediately at (510) 848-0114 to schedule an appointment.
-It’s important to avoid attempting to fix them on your own.
+If your braces snap or break, or if any of the hardware comes loose, call our Berkeley dental office immediately at (510) 848-0114 to schedule an appointment.
+DO NOT try to repair them yourself, as that can cause serious damage to your teeth and jaw.
+Our dentists will either repair your braces or give you options for replacement.

 Take Steps Towards a Straighter Smile

-Are you ready to achieve a smile that’ll give you the confidence to stand out?
+Are you ready to achieve a healthy smile that’ll give you the confidence to stand out?
 Call Dailley Dental Care today at (510) 848-0114 to see how straight teeth and a healthy smile can transform your look.
-Or you can fill out a convenient contact form and we’ll get back to you soon.
+You can also fill out our convenient contact form and we’ll get back to you soon.